yang-zj1026/yang-zj1026.github.io/_pages/about.md

 I am fortunate to work with [Zhehui Huang](https://zhehui-huang.github.io/) and [Prof.Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) at [RESL](https://robotics.usc.edu/resl/) and with [Prof.Erdem Biyik](https://ebiyik.github.io/) at [LiraLab](https://liralab.usc.edu/)
 .
-Prior to USC, I received my B.Eng. degree in Computer Science at Shanghai Jiao Tong University.
+Prior to USC, I received my BEng degree in Computer Science at Shanghai Jiao Tong University.

 My research interest lies at the intersection of Reinforcement Learning and Robotics.
 I’m interested in applying learning method for optimal robot policies in both simulator and real-world.
-I have experience in Deep RL for quadrotor control and autonomous driving.
-In the future, I’m aspiring to explore other learning methods like combining RL with IL, learning from human demonstration and utilizing LLM for robot assistance.
+In the future, I’m aspiring to explore other learning methods like learning from human demonstration and feedback and utilizing LLM for robot assistance

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)